Inclusive Range Performance

 • If the output is larger than the input, the payload gets filled up with 0s in the low-order bits.

 • Unchanged NaN propagation: The quiet bit and payload are copied from any input operand that is a NaN.
-If the inputs and outputs do not have the same size (i.e., for as casts), the same rules as for “quieting NaN propagation” apply, with one caveat: if the output is smaller than the input, droppig the low-order bits may result in a payload of 0; a payload of 0 is not possible with a signaling NaN (the all-0 significand encodes an infinity) so unchanged NaN propagation cannot occur with some inputs.
+If the inputs and outputs do not have the same size (i.e., for as casts), the same rules as for “quieting NaN propagation” apply, with one caveat: if the output is smaller than the input, dropping the low-order bits may result in a payload of 0; a payload of 0 is not possible with a signaling NaN (the all-0 significand encodes an infinity) so unchanged NaN propagation cannot occur with some inputs.

 • Target-specific NaN: The quiet bit is set and the payload is picked from a target-specific set of “extra” possible NaN payloads.
 The set can depend on the input operand values.
 See the table below for the concrete NaNs this set contains on various targets.